wilbert2000/wzplayer/Readme.txt

     -------------------------------------------------------------------------

     WZPlayer is a graphical user interface for MPV and MPlayer based upon SMPlayer, http://www.smplayer.info, by Ricardo Villalba.

-With improved performance, scaling, DVDNAV support, no setup needed, lots of setup available.
-No support and lots of source...
+    The most notable differences are improved performance, better and faster scaling, better DVDNAV support, no working skins yet, no setup needed, lots of setup available, no support and lots of source...

-    To compile and install wzplayer please read Install.txt.
+    To compile and install WZPlayer please read Install.txt.

     Visit the web for updates:
     https://github.com/wilbert2000/wzplayer